 Sickle cells do not live for as long as normal blood cells.
 And, sickle cells are often destroyed by the body because of their shape and stiffness.
 This reduces the amount of hemoglobin and proteins in the blood, causing anemia.

 There are a few variations of the sickle cell gene.
-You can read more about those by clicking here.
 One of the most common forms is sickle cell anemia.

 What causes sickle cell?

 Sickle cell is caused by a gene mutation.
 Sickle cell disorder is hereditary, meaning it is passed down from parent to child.
 A parent can be a carrier of the sickle cell gene without knowing it.